fortinmike/git-multirepo/README.md

 ## Limitations

 - git-multirepo should be considered alpha at the moment.
 All of the core features work as described, though.
 Suggestions and contributions are welcome.
+- The project and its dependencies are beside each other on disk.
+- There are currently no features to facilitate main-repo + dependencies branching workflows.
+- You must install the tool (`gem install git-multirepo`) on the CI server to perform continuous integration.

 ## Example